tsoernes/skills-mcp/README.md

 This repository provides a FastMCP stdio server that exposes the Anthropic Claude Agent Skills (folders under `skills/`) as MCP tools.
 It lets MCP-aware clients (e.g., Claude Desktop, other MCP agent runtimes) discover, search, and read skills and their assets programmatically.

-The server entrypoint is `mcp_server.py`.
+The server entrypoint is the packaged module `skills_mcp.server` (console script `skills-mcp`).
 It scans the `skills/` directory for `SKILL.md` files conforming to the Agent Skills Spec (YAML frontmatter + Markdown body) and exposes a set of read-only tools.

 ## Repository layout

 - `skills/` — Collection of Claude skills.
 Each skill must contain a `SKILL.md` with YAML frontmatter per the Agent Skills Spec.
 Note: this folder is gitignored by default; the server can optionally git-sync it at startup.
-- `mcp_server.py` — FastMCP server that exposes skill discovery/search/read as MCP tools over stdio.
+- `skills_mcp/` — Packaged server module (entry: `skills_mcp.server`) exposing skill discovery/search/read as MCP tools over stdio.
 - `pyproject.toml` — Project metadata and dependencies (managed via `uv`).

 ## Requirements